 - What new governance is needed to better insert cities´ expertise in the overall EU-decision-making process

-A draft Action Plan will be put for consultation on this website in June 2017.
+A draft Action Plan was put for consultation on this website in June 2017.

-Until the end of 2018 the Housing Partnership will create an action plan on affordable housing in Europe.
+Until the end of 2018 the Housing Partnership will create and implement an action plan on affordable housing in Europe.

 Infographics on the partnership are available here.